a13X-B/lovely-little-experiments/README.md

 ### bit umbra
  an experiment with *sort of* stencil 2d shadows/visibility that draws 64 shadowcasting lights

+### broad view
+ mainly here to demonstrate why having a lot of drawcalls is bad for your frametime also shows how to render a cube without any custom shaders in love 11 if you look close enough

 ### codenames
  codenames implementation for playing on streams